 The Ala Wai Canal embodies this struggle in many ways.
 The pollution, poverty, and climate risks present in neighborhoods surrounding Waikīkī—the original tourist capital of the world—is the most obvious metaphor of how imperialist urbanism works.
 As a real place through which the image and economy of Hawai‘i flows, reclaiming a local future for Waikīkī presents an important opportunity to craft island-based sustenance.

 One particular future begins with completing the Ala Wai Canal.

 A) BRIEF HISTORY OF NON-LINEAR WAIKĪKĪ

-IN EXISTENCE FOR MILLENIA PRIOR, Hawai‘i has a popular history that moves up and through Waikīkī.
+IN EXISTENCE FOR MILLENNIA PRIOR, Hawai‘i has a popular history that moves up and through Waikīkī.
 Waikīkī—named for the springs and streams that extended from the shore far inland—was noted historically for its luxuriant production of delicious food, reef breaks for surfing and canoeing, and special sites of various dedications.

 TURN OF THE CENTURY WAIKĪKĪ: A few of the storied places encompassing the reefs once prominently wild and abound with marine life.
 These include Kapua, Kāneloa, Hamohamo, and Kālia.

 From food to surfing, reefs are founding systems.
 Yet, while reefs are foundational and robust, they command complex dynamics that are vulnerable to changes in environment.
 Abnormalities in temperature, salinity, acidity, transparency, and sunlight can cause disease and decline in coral systems.
 This leads to a range of related outcomes, from fishery destabilization all the way to deforestation.
 As reefs are founding sources of both food and fertilizer emulsion, avoiding the risk of their loss has been a tremendous responsibility of oceanic peoples for generations.